-Returns the User instance representing the account if activation is successful, False otherwise.
+Returns a tuple of (User, activated) representing the account if activation is successful and whether the User was activated or not.

-Parameters activation_key (string, a 40-character SHA1 hexdigest) - The activation key to use for the activation.
+Parameters activation_key (string, a 64-character SHA256 hexdigest) - The activation key to use for the activation.

-Return type User or bool
+Return type (User, "bool)